pepmartinez/keuss/docusaurus/docs/concepts.md

 * *`mongo-capped`*: uses pubsub on top of a mongodb capped collection, using [@nodebb/mubsub](https://www.npmjs.com/package/@nodebb/mubsub)

 So far, the only events published by keuss are:
 * *element inserted in queue X*, which allows other clients waiting for elements to be available to wake up and retry.
 A client will not fire an event if another one of the same type (same client, same queue) was already fired less than 50ms ago.
 * *queue X paused/resumed*.

+The use of a signaller provider different from `local` allows the formation of a cluster of clients: all those clients sharing the same signaller object
+(with the same configuration, obviously) will see and share the same set of events and therefore can collaborate (for example, all consumers of a given queue *on every machine* will be awaken when an insertion happens *on any machine*)

 ## Stats
 **Stats** provides counters and metrics on queues, shared among keuss clients.
 The supported stats are: